Washington Huddle playoff web preview with Bruce Rader and Scott Jackson

 Tampa is in the postseason for the first time since 2007.

-In this Washington Huddle web preview, Bruce Rader and Washington Football Team post game show radio host break down the game.
+In this Washington Huddle web preview, Bruce Rader and Washington Football Team post game show radio host Scott Jackson break down the game.

 Check your local listings for where and when to watch the complete Washington Huddle.